AmbiqAI/heartkit/docs/modes/evaluate.md

 ## <span class="sk-h2-span">Arguments </span>

-The following tables lists the arguments that can be used with the `evaluate` command.
+Please refer to [HKTestParams](../modes/configuration.md#hktestparams) for the list of arguments that can be used with the `evaluate` command.

---8<-- "assets/modes/evaluate-params.md"